Tracardi/tracardi-api/docs/qa/how_to_configure_tracardi_to_be_multi_tenant.md

 You can define the list of available tenants by setting the environment variable TENANT_API to the URL of the tenant manager microservice.
 This microservice will manage the list of tenants and provide the necessary functionality to create, update, and delete tenants.

+## Set Multi Tenant GUI

+Set the environment variable called MULTI_TENANT to "yes".
+This setting will disable index management on the graphical user interface (GUI).

+In a multi-tenant installation, managing indices is not available.
+Multi-tenant installations are designed to have access to the entire Elasticsearch cluster, rather than tenant index management.

 ## Errors